holochain/HOW/HOW/social/process/how/how-v1.md

 ## Abstract

 This HOW describes a default process, format and workflow for how HOWs come into being.
 HOWs are the primary mechanism for proposing new features, collecting community input on an issue, and documenting decisions affecting Holochain and/or standards and processes used by Holochain hApps or by the Holochain ecosystem.
-In other words, the HOW describes **how** the community comes into alignment.
+In other words, this HOW describes **how** the community comes into alignment.

 ## Motivation